 Scientific and Technological Issues Surrounding the Use of Mobile Devices in Clinical Trials

-The goal of this project within CTTI’s MCT Program is to propose recommendations that address the scientific and technological challenges inhibiting the widespread use of mobile devices in clinical trials.
-The scope of the program includes use of mobile technology in FDA-regulated clinical trials after the time of initial participant consent.
+The goal of this project within CTTI’s MCT Program is to develop recommendations and tools that address the scientific and technological challenges inhibiting the widespread use of mobile devices in clinical trials.
+The scope of the program includes use of mobile devices (mobile applications and remote sensor devices that capture objective data, including both consumer and medical grade devices) in FDA-regulated clinical trials after the time of initial participant consent.

 One reason why mobile technology is not yet widely used in clinical trials may be the scientific and technological issues associated with the use of mobile devices, including the data and device challenges listed below: